 A gray Pie chart

-Here's a gray themed Pie chart.
-It uses the responsive function in order to allow for smaller screens, the labels are bold and the text is slightly smaller than usual.
+Here's a gray-themed Pie chart.
+It uses the responsive function to allow for smaller screens, the labels are bold and the text is slightly smaller than usual.

 In terms of

 responsiveness, when the screen/browser is smaller the labels are changed to not have